Beauty and Design Matter to Your Happiness

 We Are Sensitive to Our Environment

-Call it beauty, aesthetics, or something else, but our physical surroundings affect us.
+Call it beauty, aesthetics, a “vibe” or something else: our physical surroundings affect us.
 Shape and color make up every square inch of our existence.
-All of us have walked into a new room or building at some point and immediately felt a shift in our own mood.
+All of us have walked into a new room or building at some point and immediately felt a shift in our mood.

 The writer and philosopher Alain de Botton notes: